selfishhari/rmm_entity_extraction/README.md

 - Create Daemon Service file
 - Create a virtual environment.
 - Change the path of logs folder in gunicorn.conf
-- Change username and password and database name in cs_entity.sql
+- **Change username and password and database name in cs_entity.sql and update the same in run.sh**
 - Activate the virtual environment and install the dependency packages using requirements.txt file
 - Download nltk package using nltk.sh
-- Start the service using the command "python deploy_extraction_service.py"
 - Activate daemon service

 ## Configurations